DistrictDataLabs/yellowbrick/docs/quickstart.rst

     visualizer = ParallelCoordinates()
     visualizer.fit_transform(X, y)
-    visualizer.poof()
+    visualizer.poshowof()

 As you can see, the workflow is very similar to using a scikit-learn transformer, and visualizers are intended to be integrated along with scikit-learn utilities.
 Arguments that change how the visualization is drawn can be passed into the visualizer upon instantiation, similarly to how hyperparameters are included with scikit-learn models.

-The ``poof()`` method finalizes the drawing (adding titles, axes labels, etc) and then renders the image on your behalf.
-If you're in a Jupyter notebook, the image should just appear.
+The ``show()`` method finalizes the drawing (adding titles, axes labels, etc) and then renders the image on your behalf.
+If you're in a Jupyter notebook, the image should just appear in the notebook output.
 If you're in a Python script, a GUI window should open with the visualization in interactive form.
 However, you can also save the image to disk by passing in a file path as follows:

 .. code-block:: python

-    visualizer.poof(outpath="pcoords.png")
+    visualizer.show(outpath="pcoords.png")

 The extension of the filename will determine how the image is rendered.
 In addition to the ``.png`` extension, ``.pdf`` is also commonly used for high-quality publication ready images.